Children’s Dentistry – Longmont, CO

 - If you’re worried your child won’t engage in their oral hygiene routine, opt to make brushing, flossing, and rinsing a family affair.

-- Set a timer to help your little one brush the appropriate amount of time or better yet, play their favorite music.
+- Set a two-minute timer to help your little one brush the appropriate amount of time or better yet, play their favorite song.

 - Dental Checkups and Cleanings